 …When 20 college-aged rugby players from Africa took a 7-day loading phase (25g/day) of creatine monohydrate and then followed up with a 14-day maintenance phase (5g/day), their DHT jumped up by 56% during the loading phase, and remained 40% higher than the original baseline during the maintenance phase.

 It doesn’t really matter what brand of creatine monohydrate you get, but Jarrow’s has pretty good price/purity ratio with a lot of supplements (affiliate link).

 Most notably its known for being one of the ingredients in tobacco.

 Although supplemental nicotine can be slightly addicting, it’s not the ingredient responsible of the harmful effects of cigarettes (a thing that many people mistakenly believe).

-Nicotine in fact, can increase DHT levels by inhibiting its breakdown to a weaker metabolite; 3-alpha diol.
+Nicotine in fact, can benefit 5-a DHT by inhibiting its breakdown to a weaker metabolite; 3-alpha diol.
 This may also partly explain why smoking men tend to have higher levels of androgens than non-smoking males.

 So do we recommend nicotine?
 It depends, nicotine can be used as a gum or patch to slightly increase metabolic rate and DHT levels, but we only recommend it to be used sporadically to avoid getting addicted to the stuff.
 And no, we definitely don’t recommend smoking.